fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Prerequisites

 Participants are expected to have good programming skills, basic knowledge of web programming and databases, and know the basics of the Git version control system.
-You are also expected to have perseverance and a capacity for solving problems and seeking information independently.
+You are also expected to have perseverance and a capacity for solving problems and seeking information independently

 Previous knowledge of JavaScript or other course topics is not required.